weaversa/cryptol-course/labs/SAW/SAW.md

 The command `self.fresh_var(type, name)` creates a new symbolic variable of type `type` and name `name`, where `name` is a string.
-Names for fresh symbolic variables are not optional inputs, and they mostly serve for error messages.
+Names for fresh symbolic variables are not optional inputs, though they mostly serve displaying names in counter-examples and error messages.
 The string can be anything, but it makes sense to give it the name of the variable being defined.

 ### Execute Functions

 The command `self.execute_func(input1, input2, ...)` will symbolically
-execute the function.
+execute the function we're writing a contract for.
 There should be exactly as many comma separated inputs as there are in the C function.
 One can only place preconditions before this command and postconditions after this command.

 ### Return Statements

-The command `self.returns_f(string)` asserts the current function returns the Cryptol term parsed from a Python string.
+The command `self.returns_f(string)` is a postcondition that asserts the function returns a given Cryptol term (parsed from a Python string).
 To use Python variables in scope within the string use `{variable_name}`.
 For example,

 |`self.`|`returns_f(`|`"RCS {bits} {shift}"`|)|
 |-------|-----------|---------------------|----|
 |In this contract| assert the current function returns the Cryptol term | right circular shift `bits` by `shift` |.|

 Sometimes we don't want to return a Cryptol term.
-In this case we can just use `returns(someSetupValue)`.
+In those cases we can just use `returns(someSetupValue)`.
 The specification function of a Contract must **always** have a `self.returns(someSetupValue)` or `self.returns_f(string)` statement.
 If the function returns `void` one can use `self.returns(void)`.